Skip to main content

 Overview

-Reconnaissance, also known as information gathering, is the first phase of a penetration test where the pentester collects as much information as possible about the target system to identify potential vulnerabilities.
+Reconnaissance, or information gathering, is the first step in a penetration test.
+The goal is to collect as much data as possible about the target to find potential vulnerabilities.

-• Ensures overall test effectiveness by covering all possible vulnerabilities.
+• Ensures the test covers all possible areas

 Types of Reconnaissance